What Is Kugel? Meet the Jewish Casserole Everyone Needs to Know

 We found the best Jewish cookbooks with recipes handy for holiday comfort foods, easy kosher meals, Israeli dishes and more!

 Hailing from Germany, kugel is—at its core—a baked casserole with starch (usually noodles or potatoes), eggs and fat.
 While that’s the base, kugels have many variations, from savory to sweet.
 The word kugel comes from German for sphere, which referred to the dumplings that made up the earliest version of the dish.

 Today, both noodle and potato kugel are common additions to special meals.
 Noodle kugel tends to be more popular because of its versatility, and it’s more likely to be a sweet dish with added fruits and spices.
 Potato kugel is typically savory and can be made with onions, herbs and meat.

 Kugel can be served at Jewish holidays, special events or even a weekend brunch.
-It commonly makes an appearance on the dinner table during Shavuot, when it’s traditional to consume dairy foods, and Shabbat, because it’s said that kugel resembles the manna that fell from heaven.
-It’s the perfect side dish for a Hanukkah latke party, as it adds some richness to the meal.
+It commonly makes an appearance on the dinner table during Shavuot (along with bourekas), when it’s traditional to consume dairy foods, and Shabbat because it’s said that kugel resembles the manna that fell from heaven.
+It’s the perfect side dish for a Hanukkah latke party, adding some richness to the meal.

 The big three are your starch (potatoes or noodles), eggs and fat.
 Otherwise, it’s totally up to you.